heroku/heroku.py/README.rst

 Kill a dyno::

-    app.kill_dyno(dyno_id_or_name)
+    app.kill_dyno(<dyno_id_or_name>)
     app.dynos['run.1'].kill()
     dyno.kill()

-**Restarting your dynos is achieved by killing existing dynos, and allowing heroku to auto start them** **A Handy wrapper for this proceses has been provided below. *N.B.
-This will only restart Formation processes, it will not kill off other processes*.**
+**Restarting your dynos is achieved by killing existing dynos, and allowing heroku to auto start them.
+A Handy wrapper for this proceses has been provided below.**

+*N.B.
+This will only restart Formation processes, it will not kill off other processes*.*

 Restart a Dyno::